-"Just listen!…" when I'm trying to talk with you about my headache since my boss has been being so mean to me!
+"Just listen when I'm trying to talk with you about my headache from how my boss is so mean to me!"

-When I hear this conventional wisdom given about what people, and especially women, want when they talk over a problem, I wince.
+When I hear the "Just listen!" expression from women about what they want when they seek help about a problem, I wince.
 Yet if a friend or lover can't "listen" in a helpful way in times of distress, the friendship and love can feel false.

 Is "Just listen!" what a woman with a problem really wants from her friends or her man?